 - With multi-band enabled, my GPS elevation was usually accurate to within 5-30 feet (when compared against an official USGS benchmark).

-If you want to see the multi-band in action in a slot canyon, check this video out:
+If you want to see the multi-band in action in a slot canyon, check these videos out:

 Fenix 7x & Epix - Blue / Fenix 6x (GPS + Galileo) - Red / GPSMAP 66i (GPS + Galileo) - Green / iPhone 13 Pro Max - Yellow